Love Yourself: Live performances and covers

 Bieber first performed "Love Yourself" on The Ellen DeGeneres Show during Purpose week release.
 On November 18, 2015, the song was also performed on The Today Show along with other tracks from the album.
 Bieber also added the song to the set list of his show on Capital FM's Jingle Bell Ball 2015.
 He performed the song at the 58th Annual Grammy Awards.
 The singer performed an acoustic version of the track with James Bay on the guitar before performing "Sorry" during the 2016 Brit Awards.
 He also performed an acoustic version of the song during the 3rd iHeartRadio Music Awards before proceeding to a full performance of "Company".
-"Love Yourself" is also part of the set list of his Purpose World Tour.
+"Love Yourself" is also part of the setlist of his Purpose World Tour.
 The performance has Bieber on acoustic guitar while seated on a red velvet couch down center stage.
 He performed the song at Radio Disney Music Awards during a special pocket show for fans, previously recorded.
 On June 4, 2017, Bieber performed "Love Yourself" at the One Love Manchester benefit concert for the victims of the Manchester Arena bombing.

 Canadian singer Alessia Cara posted a video covering of the song on her YouTube channel on November 14, 2015.
 English singer Conor Maynard also posted a video covering the song on his YouTube channel on November 17, 2015.
 American singer Halsey also performed a cover version for Triple J's Like a Version studio in Australia on February 4, 2016.
-Her version garnered attention since she replaced "love yourself" with "fuck yourself."
-British singers Yo Preston and Kelly Kiara teamed up to write a reply to the song, with the version being called "Love Yourself vs F*ck Yourself."
+Her version garnered attention since she replaced "love yourself" with "fuck yourself".
+British singers Yo Preston and Kelly Kiara teamed up to write a reply to the song, with the version being called "Love Yourself vs F*ck Yourself".
 In their version, Kiara responds to Bieber's lyrics taking about the boy's cheating habits and overwhelming jealousy.
 Their version charted on the ARIA Charts, reaching the top-twenty, peaking at number 16.

 The song was also covered by American pop punk band Grayscale for Punk Goes Pop Vol. 7, a compilation album of covers, which was released by Fearless Records on July 14, 2017.
-And Spanish singer Maikel Delacalle posted a video covering of the song on YouTube channel on November 18, 2016.
+Spanish singer Maikel Delacalle posted a video covering of the song on his YouTube channel on November 18, 2016.

 Nataly Dawn released an acoustic version as a single in 2016.